tarwn/lessthandot-hugo/blogs/content/posts/2010-02-05-asp-net-mvc-2-release-candidate-2-releas.md

   <img src="/wp-content/uploads/blogs/WebDev//mvc-logo-landing-page.png" alt="" title="" width="142" height="58" />
 </div>

-For those that don&#8217;t know what ASP.NET MVC 2 is.
+For those that don't know what ASP.NET MVC 2 is.
 ASP.NET MVC 2 is a framework for developing highly testable and maintainable Web applications by leveraging the Model-View-Controller (MVC) pattern.
 The framework encourages developers to maintain a clear separation of concerns among the responsibilities of the application – the UI logic using the view, user-input handling using the controller, and the domain logic using the model.
 ASP.NET MVC applications are easily testable using techniques such as test-driven development (TDD).

 The installation package includes templates and tools for Visual Studio 2008 SP 1 to increase productivity when writing ASP.NET MVC applications.
 For example, the Add View dialog box takes advantage of customizable code generation (T4) templates to generate a view based on a model object.
 The default project template allows the developer to automatically hook up a unit-test project that is associated with the ASP.NET MVC application.